kathleenlma/kathleenlma.github.io/_projects/10vis.md

 ![vis](/img/vis/artists2.png)

 Artists can customize their individual pages to reflect their own work, influences and style.
 We wanted the pages to be flexible, with enough constraints to make choices easy.
-Students use their pages as artists profiles, spaces for new work, and thought-dumping-grounds.
+Students use their pages as artists profiles, spaces for new work, and idea dumping grounds.

 ![vis](/img/vis/home.png)